 Where to Camp in the Peace Garden State

-North Dakota is a unique state due to its three distinct geographic regions — the Red River Valley in the east, the Missouri Plateau in the west, and Great Plains and Badlands in the south.
+North Dakota is a unique state due to its three distinct geographic regions — the Red River Valley in the east, the Missouri Plateau in the west, and the Great Plains and Badlands in the south.
 The diversity of the North Dakota landscape offers a unique camping experience in each of the three regions.

 Whether you're a mountain climber, hunter, fisherman or just someone who enjoys the peace and serenity in the outdoors, you'll find what you're looking for in North Dakota.

 1. Lewis and Clark State Park – Williston

 Lewis and Clark State Park is situated on one of the upper bays of Lake Sakakawea.
 The rugged buttes of the North Dakota Badlands display a towering backdrop to one of the state's best recreation areas..

 Schnell is a non-motorized area with good opportunities for wildlife viewing, nature photography, hiking, mountain biking, horseback riding, cross-country skiing, camping, and environmental education.
 Dispersed primitive tent camping is allowed on the property except along an established 1.5 mile nature trail.

 When Theodore Roosevelt came to Dakota Territory to hunt bison in 1883, he was a skinny, young, spectacled dude from New York.
 He could not have imagined how his adventure in this remote and unfamiliar place would forever alter the course of the nation.
 The rugged landscape and strenuous life that TR experienced here would help shape a conservation policy that we still benefit from today.